jdmassman/cv/README.md

 ### Senior Clinical Data Scientist, Virginia Mason Franciscan Health, December 2011 to Present

-#### Current Projects
+#### Current Long-Term Projects
 * Statistical forecaster for COVID hospitalizations (March 2020 to present)
   - I design, create, and maintain a stochastic model forecasting hospital bed usage at Virginia Mason hospital (both ICU and acute-care).
 Reports updated automatically each day.
   - Results used by C-level executives, members of statewide task force, staffing specialists, surgery leadership, and many others.
   - Model leverages official state and county statistics, statewide projections, and our internal statistics.
   - Wrote several white papers on analytic methods and comparison with county, state and federal statistics.

-* Senior developer for cancer outcomes suite (August 2022 to present).
-Working directly with Divisional VP and VMMC President to create the specifications and development plan.
-Work across multiple departments to identify and validate data sources.
-Create boe queries and final reporting tools.
+* Senior consultant for cancer outcomes suite (August 2022 to present).
+Working directly with Divisional VP and VMMC President to manage expectatoins and create both specifications and development plans.
+Work across multiple departments to identify, create, and validate data sources.
+Identify technical challenges and coordinate their resolution.
+Create both queries and final reporting tools.

 * Technical co-lead on data integration team (June 2022 to present).
 Tasked with advising leadership on integrating two disparate teams providing different services based on different computer systems and archtectures.